 - Filter offers by star rating, location, facilities & more

-Below are average maximum temperatures at popular destinations in the Netherlands in February.
-Select a destination to see more weather parameters.
+Below are the temperatures expected today at popular destinations in the Canary Islands.
+Select a destination to compare today's forecast with average weather conditions.

-The February weather guide for Netherlands shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The weather guide for Canary Islands shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)